krajit/dynamicRefine2DFvMesh/README.md

+## The [original code](https://github.com/krajit/dynamicRefine2DFvMesh) is ported to OpenFOAM-v2306 with minimum modifications

-## Adaptive mesh refinement in OpenFoam-v1812 for 2-dimensional problems
+## Adaptive mesh refinement in OpenFOAM-v2306 for 2-dimensional problems

 Standard OpenFOAM-v1812 has a module called dynamicRefineFvMesh.
 This adaptive mesh refinement tool does not seem to be applicable for two dimensional problems.
 [Shonibare](https://www.academia.edu/16217705/Two-dimensional_adaptive_meshing_in_OpenFOAM) and [Ahmad Baniabedalruhman](https://digitalcommons.mtu.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=2008&context=etds)